 Wilms tumor (nephroblastoma): Wilms tumors almost always occur in children.
 This type of cancer is very rare among adults.
 To learn more about this type of cancer, see Wilms Tumor.

 Renal sarcoma: Renal sarcomas are a rare type of kidney cancer that begin in the blood vessels or connective tissue of the kidney.
 They make up less than 1% of all kidney cancers.

 Sarcomas are discussed in more detail in Sarcoma- Adult Soft Tissue Cancer.

-Some kidney tumors are benign (non-cancerous).
+Some kidney tumors are benign (non-cancer).
 This means they do not metastasize (spread) to other parts of the body, although they can still grow and cause problems.

-Benign kidney tumors can be treated by removing or destroying them, using many of the same treatments that are also used for kidney cancers, such as surgery, radiofrequency ablation, and arterial embolization.
+Benign kidney tumors can be treated by removing or destroying them, using many of the same treatments that are also used for kidney cancers, such as surgery or radiofrequency ablation.
 The choice of treatment depends on many factors, such as the size of the tumor and if it is causing any symptoms, the number of tumors, whether tumors are in both kidneys, and the person’s general health.

-The rest of this document focuses on renal cell carcinoma and not on less common types of kidney tumors.
+The rest of our information about kidney cancer focuses on renal cell carcinoma and not on less common types of kidney tumors.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.